crdevdeu/video-player-slicer/README.md

 ##Usage

--New clips can be added specifying name, tage name,start time, end time on the interphase that shows after clicking on the "New clip button".
+-New clips can be added specifying name, tage name,start time, end time on the interphase that shows after clicking on the "New clip" button.

 -The list of clips of user created clips will be rendered bellow the full video item.